mpoulshock/AkkadianSyntaxHighlighting/README.txt

 7. In MonoDevelop’s add-in manager, installed the .mpak file.

-Troubleshooting:
+Notes:

 * If the addin doesn’t seem to function properly (such as by not recognizing .akk files), try uninstalling and reinstalling it via MonoDevelop's add-in manager.
-Also try enabling/disabling it.
+Also try enabling/disabling the addin.
+Also try closing and reopening MonoDevelop.
+* MonoDevelop custom highlighting schemes (such as MidnightHammurabiStyle.xml) are stored here: C:\Users\<user>\AppData\Roaming\MonoDevelop-3.0\HighlightingSchemes

 References:

 * http://monodevelop.com/developers/articles/syntax_mode_definition

+TODO:

+* Block comments
+* Tvar?, Stub(), temporal:, set: